Beyond Faddish Kitchen Colors: Marsala, Pantone’s Color of the Year

 2. FABRIC, TEXTURE, AND AURA

 If you’ve recently upgraded your cabinets and don’t want to make that dramatic a change, you can incorporate this color into the trimmings, window treatments, and other accompaniments that give your kitchen its unique personal touch.
-It’s a pure luxury on a leather banquette, but equally cozy when patterned with cream on country-kitchen chair cushions.
+It’s pure luxury on a leather banquette, but equally cozy when patterned with cream on country-kitchen chair cushions.
 It’ll lend a soft, complimentary glow when filtering sunlight through tall windows; cover a farm table with it in placemats or supple linen cloth and you have instant elegance for any occasion.

 Speaking of special occasions, don’t forget subtle details like candles, crystal, and glassware, or lamps that employ this lovely hue, too.
 Combine these with towels, oven mitts, or kitchen implements to match, and a wonderful thing happens: a deep sensory palette enhances the aura of “home,” mingling with the sound of voices, the scents of great cooking, and the glow of ambient light.